Albuquerque Formal Probate Attorneys

 Formal probate is required in cases where the estate’s estimated value exceeds $50,000 and/or when there are claims or disputing petitions that must be resolved through a formal court proceeding.

-One way to avoid formal probate is to ensure that your loved one’s estate is well managed prior to their death.
+One way to avoid formal probate is to ensure that your loved one’s estate is well managed before their death.
 Real property assets, like homes, can be given transfer-upon-death deeds.
 Bank accounts, securities, and other such holdings can similarly be designated to transfer upon death.
 To ensure the value of the estate remains below the $50,000 threshold, the individual planning their estate can place the majority of their assets in a living trust.
 A living trust can dictate conditions and be managed through rules similar to a will, but it also applies a fiduciary responsibility to the trustee while helping the estate avoid having to undergo formal probate.

 What Do I Do If Someone Is Contesting the Will or Has a Petition to Dispute?